What is this medication?

-- an unusual or allergic reaction to lamotrigine or other seizure medications, other medicines, foods, dyes, or preservatives
+- An unusual or allergic reaction to lamotrigine or other seizure medications, other medications, foods, dyes, or preservatives

-Take this medicine by mouth with a glass of water.
+Take this medication by mouth with a glass of water.
 Follow the directions on the prescription label.
 Do not chew these tablets.
-If this medicine upsets your stomach, take it with food or milk.
+If this medication upsets your stomach, take it with food or milk.
 Take your doses at regular intervals.
-Do not take your medicine more often than directed.
+Do not take your medication more often than directed.

 A special MedGuide will be given to you by the pharmacist with each new prescription and refill.
 Be sure to read this information carefully each time.